Aasif9/Spotify-Lite/README.md

 # Spotify-Lite
-A spotify clone using java where user can add,play their song.
+A spotify clone using java .